People · Advising · Documentation

 Jeriko Bautista

-Visual documentation, photography/video, and content packaging for non-technical audiences.
+Presentation layout, poster visuals, media documentation, and communication for non-technical audiences.

 Justin Meier headshot